 Madonna della Corona Sanctuary

-This basilica in the Monte Baldo region is one of the most important Catholic pilgrimage sites in northern Italy, thanks to the story that a Statue of the Virgin Mary allegedly appeared here out of thin air in the 16th century.
+This basilica in the Monte Baldo region is one of the most important Catholic pilgrimage sites in northern Italy, because of a legend that a statue of the Virgin Mary allegedly appeared here out of thin air in the 16th century.

 Entering the Venetian Prealps

-After your visit to the sanctuary, retrace the road you came on south until you meet the Autostrada A22 and the slower (and free) SP11, both of which you can follow north until you can cross the Adige to the eastern side near Borghetto sull’Adige.
+After checking out the sanctuary, you can drive back south along the road you came on until you meet the Autostrada A22 and the slower (and free) SP11, which you can follow north until you’re able to cross the Adige to the eastern side in Rivalta.

-A little further north, you can turn on SP211, which will quickly lead you higher into the foothills of the alps via a series of switchbacks.
-Take your time as the bends are very sharp, and you can’t see oncoming traffic until the last moment.
+At the northern end of Peri, you can turn right onto the SP57, which will quickly lead you higher into the foothills of the Alps via a series of switchbacks.
+Definitely take your time as the bends are very sharp here, and it’s impossible to see oncoming traffic until the last moment.

-Eventually, you’ll emerge into the Venetian Prealps, which feels like a completely different world, full of cows grazing on high mountain pastures.
-Turn onto SP33 in Fosse and enjoy the wonderful views to the West.
 Near Breonio, you’ll have to take the turn-off for Molina, which you’ll reach after a couple of minutes.
-There’s a big car park, from where you can walk down through the cute village of Molina to the Waterfall Park.
+There’s a big car park, from which you can walk down through the cute village of Molina and southeast along Via della Conciliazione to the entrance of the Waterfall Park.

 Molina Waterfall Park